-- (1) take into account iwi management plans and address resource management issues of significance to Kāi Tahu, and - (2) identify the location of native reserves and Māori land in district plans, and 46 - (3) provide for the use and development of native reserves and Māori land in accordance with MW-P4 and recognise rakatirataka over this land by enabling mana whenua, and owners of Māori freehold land in relation to their land, to lead approaches to manage any adverse effects of such use on the environment, 47
+- (1). take into account iwi management plans and address resource management issues of significance to Kāi Tahu, and - (2). identify the location of native reserves and Māori land in district plans, and. - (3). provide for the use and development of native reserves and Māori land in accordance with MW-P4 and recognise rakatirataka over this land by enabling mana whenua, and owners of Māori freehold land in relation to their land, to lead approaches to manage any adverse effects of such use on the environment. - (4). incorporate active protection of areas and resources recognised in the NTCSA, - (5). enable the purpose of the redress provided for in the NTCSA, including those arising from the Ancillary Claims and SILNA, and - (6) provide for the outcomes of settlements under the Māori Commercial Claims Aquaculture Settlement Act 2004.